-The deductible is \$25 each benefit year for each person up to a maximum of \$25 per family.
+The deductible is \$25 each benefit year for each person up to a maximum of \$50 per family.
 After this deductible has been paid, claims will be paid up to the percentage of coverage under this plan.

-For hospital expenses in your province, hearing aids and vision care there is no deductible.
+For hearing aids and vision care there is no deductible.